yuno-payments/yuno-docs/docs/SDKs/seamless-sdk-recommended/seamless-sdk-payment-web.md

 To initialize the payment flow, create a new `checkout_session` using the [Create checkout session](ref:create-checkout-session) endpoint.
 Make sure to:

-* Include the customer ID obtained from the previous step
+* First create a customer or retrieve an existing customer ID using the [Create Customer](ref:create-customer) endpoint
-* Store the returned `checkout_session` ID for use in Step 4 of the integration
+* Include the customer ID when creating the checkout session

-> 🚧 Checkout Session Usage
->
-> The `checkout_session` is unique for each payment attempt and cannot be reused.

 ## Step 4: Start the checkout process

+By following the instructions below, you will be able to provide a seamless and user-friendly payment experience for your customers.

 ```javascript
 yuno.startSeamlessCheckout({